 Abad Alfau y la Calavera/ Abad Alfau and the Skull

-At the Iglesia y convento de Santo Domingo / Church and Convent of Santo Domingo there was a wall that has long been torn down.
-In 1905 when this wall was still there was a little niche.
+There was a wall near the church (torn down in 1905).
+In this wall there was a little niche.
 Inside this niche was a human skull.
-Written below the skull was this saying.
+Written below this skull was this saying.

 “Oh tú que pasando vas